adpextwindong/wamphfind/README.md

 See --help for more details

-## Output to target file
+## Search local directory and output to target file
 ```
 ./wamphfind -o output.json
 ```

-## Output to STDOUT for piping to another process such as JQ.
+## Search local directory and output to STDOUT for piping to another process such as JQ.
 ```
 ./wamphfind
 ```